 Caregivers of Heart Attack Survivors

-As a caregiver, while focused on the recovery of a loved one, do not forget to take care of yourself.
+As a caregiver, do not forget to take care of yourself even while focused on the recovery of a loved one.
 If you aren’t healthy, then nothing will improve.
 This means healthy meals, sleep, having a social support network, and finding time to relax.

 Be really honest about your feelings and keep a journal to record your thoughts and impressions, as well as fears and anxieties that another heart attack could take place.
 Caregivers of heart attack survivors may experience a multitude of emotions, from guilt to sorrow, to just plain stress.